Sports & Outdoors

 The Honest Take

 Bad swell days mean long waits and mediocre heats.
 The pier area gets packed during finals, and you're standing in sun for hours with minimal shade.
-For the iconic free view—south side of the pier looking down into the lineup—arrive before 8am on finals weekend.
-Bring sunscreen, water, and commit to leaving the cooler at home.
-The bike valet and 9-day format make planning easier than the old "it's on sometime this month" rumors suggest.
+For the iconic free view, south side of the pier looking down into the lineup, arrive early on finals weekend.
+Bring sunscreen and water, and confirm current item rules before showing up with anything beyond the basics.